isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_offline.md

 Procedure:

 1. Power on the device and verify it is connected to the internet by checking the wifi symbol in the top right.
 If the wifi symbol is not displayed, connect to the device's access point and provide it wifi credentials.
+If the device already has existing a schedule and is registered under a user, skip to step 7.
 2. Create a test user on the web app.
 3. Log into the user via a laptop or mobile device.
 4. Add the device to the user using the corresponding device ID.